kunalm2345/garnish-save-smoke/post.md

 # Launch plan

 Intro paragraph, EXPANDED UPSTREAM while the editor was open.
+Branching off for review.

 Middle paragraph about the rollout.
 Edited in the editor to collide.